Send Large Files: A Guide for Media & Entertainment Professionals

 Private networks require regular maintenance and upgrades to remain secure and efficient.
 This ongoing requirement can be resource-intensive.
 Private networks might have limited bandwidth, storage, and processing power, unlike public networks, which can offer vast resources due to their size and multiple stakeholders.

 Internet Protocols such as TCP and UDP.
-Standard TCP is safer but slower, while UDP is faster but doesn’t guarantee reliability — a packet will just be dropped if it’s not received without notification to the sender.
+Standard TCP is more reliable but slower, while UDP is faster but doesn’t guarantee reliability — a packet will just be dropped if it’s not received without notification to the sender.

 Latency is the time it takes to travel from one point to another and can have a huge impact considering the indirect path data takes, routing and switching overhead, and large numbers of round trips required by standard protocols to complete simple operations.